Mantispraying/Pacman/README.md

 # Pacman
-Pacman game made using javascript
+Pacman game made using vanilla javascript, css and html